Above-garage ADUs help you maximize your space by building up instead of out. Learn more about this type of ADU and how to build one with Cottage.

 Finally, you need professionals to help you build an ADU.
 You will likely need architects and designers to help you come up with a floor plan that’s functional and meets building codes.
 You will also need contractors and subcontractors to actually do the work.

-Instead of hiring everyone individually, you may want to work with an ADU builder like Cottage.
+Instead of hiring everyone individually, you may want to work with an ADU provider like Cottage.
 Cottage provides you with access to everything and everyone you need all under one roof.

 Why Work With an ADU Builder?

 Still not convinced as to why you should work with an ADU builder?

 Here are some additional benefits to consider:

 ADU builders have the experience and expertise you need to end up with a beautiful and functional ADU that meets your needs.
 Building an ADU isn’t the same as building a home or even renovating a home, so for that reason, you should consider working with expert ADU builders.

 ADU builders also have the resources you need for a smooth process from start to finish.
 Cottage, for example, has a team of ADU architects and designers to help you come up with the perfect floor plan.
 Cottage also has a network of vetted, licensed, and insured contractors to help you bring your vision to life.